plone/guillotina/docs/source/installation/configuration.md

 ## Middleware

-`guillotina` is built on aiohttp which provides support for middleware.
+`guillotina` is built on `aiohttp` which provides support for middleware.
-You can provide an array of dotted names to middle ware to use for your application.
+You can provide an array of dotted names to use for your application.

 ```yaml
 middlewares: